JulianGerhard21/bert_spacy_rasa/README.md

 Please keep in mind that some of the dependencies are work in progress and there might be inter-incompatibilities.
 However, at the time of writing this, the libraries can simply be installed by using `pip`.

+I strongly suggest do finetune and test BERT with GPU support since finetuning on even a good CPU can last several hours per epoch.
 ___
 ### Getting started